burcia1711/computer-vision-games/README.md

 - **keyboard/** — Implementing keyboard input for player controls and actions.
 - **mouse/** — Implementing mouse input and getting coordinates.
 - **music/** — Adding background music, sound effects, and audio feedback to the games.
+- **read & show/** - Image reading, showing and other basic operations using OpenCV.
 - **text/** — Displaying text elements (such as scores, messages, and UI) inside games.

 ## 🚀 Current Features